hengxiao80/lasso_cacti_wrfhydro_root/README_create_wrfinput.md

-# Making The Stew
+# README

-This `README.md` documents the steps I am taking to generate the `wrfinput` file for an uncoupled/standalone WRF-Hydro run for CACTI.
+This `README.md` documents the steps I take to generate the `wrfinput` file for an uncoupled/standalone WRF-Hydro run for CACTI.

-## Analysis data from ERA5-Land
+## ERA5-land data

 - Download hourly ERA5-land data from CDS using `get_era5_land.py`;